|Webinar: Public Health Benefits of Active Transportation|

 - To review and respond to the proposed position, visit the forum

-Tune in on Tuesday, March 11 at 1:00 pm ET to hear an update on the 2014 National Bike Summit and the latest on federal transportation policy.
+Tune in on Tuesday, May 13 at 1:00 pm ET to hear the latest on federal transportation policy.
 Hosted by APBP, the League of American Bicyclists, and the Alliance for Biking & Walking every second Tuesday at 1pm ET.
-Policy webinars are free and not recorded.
+Policy webinars are free (members only) and not recorded.

 FHWA Memorandum: Bicycle and Pedestrian Design Flexibility